ChangoBuitrago/faircut-demo/README.md

 # Faircut Landing Page

-A scrolling storytelling experience showcasing how Faircut enables brands to earn royalties on secondary market sales through a simple Shopify plugin.
+A modern, interactive landing page showcasing how Faircut enables brands to earn royalties on secondary market sales through digital certificates and blockchain technology.

 ## 🎯 What is This?

-A **scroll-based narrative** in 14 sections that takes viewers through the complete Jonas and Emma story - from Jonas installing Faircut on Shopify, to Emma buying and reselling a jacket, to Jonas earning $60 a year later.
+A **scroll-based interactive experience** with 6 main sections that demonstrates Faircut's value proposition through storytelling, interactive calculators, and clear benefits.

-**The Story:**
+**The Experience:**
-1. Meet Jonas (NOMAD founder on Shopify)
-2. Jonas installs Faircut plugin
-3. Configures 10% royalty on his jacket collection
-4. Collection sells out
-5. Emma in Tokyo buys jacket #234/500
-6. One year passes
-7. Emma lists for resale ($1,200)
-8. Designer in LA purchases
-9. Automatic royalty splits: $60 to Jonas, $60 to Faircut
-10. Jonas discovers $60 in his account
-11. "Money from the ether"
-12. Powered by Shopify
-13. Call to action
+1. **Hero Section** - Problem statement and value proposition
+2. **Solution Section** - How Faircut works with digital certificates
+3. **Calculator Section** - Interactive revenue calculator
+4. **Partnership Terms** - Risk-free terms and 50/50 split
+5. **Benefits Section** - Perpetual royalties, authenticity, community
+6. **Call to Action** - Request exclusive access

-**Duration:** 3-5 minutes of scrolling
+**Duration:** 2-3 minutes of scrolling

 Perfect for:
 - 🎤 Brand pitches and investor presentations